zdTang/react-hooks-in-action-mike-Learn/MikeNotes.md

 # useCallback

 wrap the function with useCallback, the React will regard it as the same function. so that the issue is resolved

+# Re-create file hierarchy of Booking function

+move some states and dispatch to Parent component.

+Bookings.js is the parent, which maintain a useReducer and pass state, dispatch to is decedents